jeff5/python-with-science/doc/source/index.rst

 ..
 An Introduction to Python (with some Science)
-   The root `toctree` directive is in contents.rst (for LaTeX, not reproduced in the HTML).
+   The text in this file is reproduced in the HTML output, but not the LaTeX & PDF.
+   (This is the start doc for LaTeX, but it is configured "toctree_only".)

 An Introduction to Python
 #########################